-We have audited Cincinnati Youth Collaborative's (a not-for-profit organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Cincinnati Youth Collaborative's major federal programs for the year ended June 30, 2017.
+We have audited Cincinnati Youth Collaborative's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Cincinnati Youth Collaborative's major federal programs for the year ended June 30, 2018.
 Cincinnati Youth Collaborative's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.